 - Make-Up Exams: Any student missing an exam will be allowed to take a comprehensive make-up exam (formatted at the discretion of the instructor) only on the date and time scheduled (by the instructor).
 The make-up exam will be offered only after the midterm or final exam has been completed.
 All make-up exams must be scheduled and completed within one week from the date of the original midterm or final exams, however, to qualify for a make-up exam students must notify the instructor prior to administration of the original exam or by 5:00 p.m. on the day the exam is administrated.
 No make-up on weekly quizzes; however, a copy of the missed quiz can be obtained from the instructor.
 Please note the work schedule does not constitute an excuse for a make-up exam.

 - Students must sign a contract for the option they choose.
 Click below to see sample contracts when entering the FSE Program in the fall semester or spring semester.

-FSE 228 is a work-study course and requires no class attendance.
-FSE 203 will require a minimum of 90 hours in embalming lab in Birmingham.
+FSE 228 is a work-study course and requires no class attendance, however, this course will require a visit to the funeral home by a FSE faculty or representative.
+FSE 203 will be completed at the student’s prospective funeral home.
+A FSE faculty or representative will visit the funeral home for an initial visit and certification.
+Details will be given at orientation by FSE faculty.
 These hours for 203 may be scheduled on a flexible basis.
-Review sessions for licensing examinations (FSE 230) will be conducted at Jefferson State while students complete FSE 203.
+Review sessions for licensing examinations (FSE 230) will be conducted at Jefferson State during the student’s last semester.

 Distance learning students will be required to sign an advising contract stipulating the schedule of courses for each semester and stipulating that the student will take no longer than four semesters to complete the Program.
 Students may enter the program fall or spring semester.